James-Chapman/SingleLog/README.md

 }
 ```

-Which when run will produce the following in the console:
+Which, when run will produce the following in the console:

 ```
 2016-11-01 11:53:11  <CRITICAL>  main:  Critial message
 2016-11-01 11:53:11  <ERROR>  main:  Error message